 Yes, there is tough and challenging content in the film.
 But, I never set out with the intention to shock.
 That response from audiences is a response to honesty.
 I wanted to be honest about experiences in my community but also share some of my own truths from my journey as a queer youth.
 I think there are a lot of discussions overdue within the queer, and especially gay male, community.
 It’s been a fantastic experience to engage in those discussions with this film, be it in an audience Q&A screening, interviews or online.

 I think that is also an interesting part of where we are currently in the history of queer film.
 In recent decades, queer stories that reach a wider audience are often concerned with looking outward.
 Be that biopics or historical dramas, we’ve been playing catch up.
-Finally sharing the stories that for so long we weren’t able to.
+Finally, sharing the stories that, for so long, we weren’t able to.
 But now, with more queer films finding an audience, we are seeing conversations that look inward.
 Stories by us, for us.
 That’s not only important, but it’s also exciting and necessary.

 In opening this interview, I talked about the journey from secretive gay meetings in public places to hook-up apps.
 Do you feel the landscape has really changed for young gay men in the risks attached to their first sexual experiences?
-And in your view, are these experiences still wrapped in secrecy, despite the progress made in social equality?

 Thematically, that is an element at play in this film.
 There is a lot of queer theory written about this very subject.
-The idea of cycles of transgression that for many queer people, their first sexual experiences are acts of transgression.
+The idea of cycles of transgression is that, for many queer people, their first sexual experiences are acts of transgression.
 From that, a sexual pattern can develop where we may continue to seek out sexual experiences that are viewed as transgressive.
 That becomes an interesting theory when paired with the social progress of equality.
 It’s something I was questioning myself about the gay world immediately around me.